 Battery performance simply covers what kind of battery the flashlight uses, how long it lasts, and how easy it is to recharge or replace.
 These are important things to know if this will be a part of your survival gear.

 The tactical flashlight world has faced a key question in the past several years: What type of battery is best?
-Today, there are two popular choices – good old fashioned batteries, and USB rechargeable flashlights that typically use lithium-ion battery packs.
+Today, there are two popular choices – good old-fashioned batteries, and USB rechargeable flashlights that typically use lithium-ion battery packs.
 Currently, the USB recharge option appears to be a more popular choice, but let’s break down the advantages of both.

 Traditional D or C Batteries: